 Code language: R (r)

 In the code chunk above, we did the same as in the first example.
 Notice how we removed the numbers and added the column names.
 In the vector, we now used the names of the column we wanted to select.
-In the next example, we will learn a neat little trick by using the %in% operator when selecting columns by name.
+In the next example, we will learn a neat little trick using the %in% operator when selecting columns by name.

 Example 3: Using the %in%

-Here’s how we can make use of the %in% operator to get columns by name from the R dataframe:
+Here is how we can make use of the %in% operator to get columns by name from the R dataframe:

 head(dataf[, (colnames(dataf) %in% c('Depr1', 'Depr2',